Welcome to today's edition of the Rush 24-7 podcast.

 The Democratic Party is making us out to be a nation of thugs and torturers.

-Could I wonder where could where else he get the I'll guarantee you, the University of North Carolina Chapel Hill is as every bit as liberal as Hervard or Yale or anywhere else.
+I wonder where else he gets the, I'll guarantee you, the University of North Carolina Chapel Hill is every bit as liberal as Hervard or Yale or anywhere else.

 And he didn't even know the people.

-I mean, it was not targeting specific people.
+I mean, he was not targeting specific people.

-This was just he had he had to avenge his anger.
+This was just, he had to avenge his anger.

 I saw him smiling when he walked in there.